GnaspGames/Smelt/syntax.md

 ## **/** Minecraft commands

-Each of these commands is converted into the game, and the command-blocks executing them will use the properties from the previous JSON tags.
+Each of these commands is converted into the game, and the command-blocks executing them will use the properties from any previous JSON properties.

 You can use anything on these that can be put into a command block in the game.